 In people with Ramsay Hunt syndrome, the virus is believed to infect the facial nerve near the inner ear.
 This leads to irritation and swelling of the nerve.

 Ramsay Hunt syndrome Symptoms

-- Painful rash on the eardrum, ear canal, earlobe, tongue, roof of the mouth (palate) on the same side as weakness of the face
+- Painful rash on the eardrum, ear canal, earlobe, tongue, and roof of the mouth on the side where there is weakness of the face

 - Hearing loss on one side

 - Weakness on one side of the face that causes difficulty closing one eye, eating (food falls out of the weak corner of the mouth), making expressions, and making fine movements of the face, as well as facial droop and paralysis on one side of the face